AMBER Alert suspect in custody; 12-year-old, grandmother still missing

 In addition to the child, there is a critically missing Adult Alert for her grandmother, 48-year-old Elizabeth Rodriguez Rubio.

 Both are believed to have been abducted by Hareton Jaime Rodriguez-Sariol.
-In a Facebook post Tuesday evening, police confirmed Rodriguez-Sariol was in custody.
+In a Facebook post Tuesday evening, police confirmed Rodriguez-Sariol was taken into custody in Pennsylvania.

 They were believed to be traveling in Rodriguez-Sairol’s vehicle, which was involved in a vehicle fire on I-66 in Warren County.